Jvieyrah/Taste-Travel/README.md

 https://user-images.githubusercontent.com/98190034/193432069-49b2edb0-24f5-4201-b113-01daa6f102e8.mp4

-Before start - enter the clonned repositoryand instal it's the dependencies by typing on your terminal: npm install once installed typy 'npm start' at your terminal to run it on your browser.
+Before start - enter the clonned repository and instal it's the dependencies by typing on your terminal: npm install once installed typy 'npm start' at your terminal to run it on your browser.

 My techinical contribution to this project: